magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 1. Access the Help Center at <https://support.magento.com>.
 1. Click **Log In** in the upper-right corner.

-Use your Magento account credentials to log in.
+Use your Magento Account credentials to log in.
 For more information, see [Your Commerce Account](http://docs.magento.com/m2/ee/user_guide/magento/magento-account.html) in our user guide.

 <h3 id="submit-ticket"><strong>Submit a support ticket</strong></h3>

-Once successfully logged in, you may submit a support ticket using the Help Center start page, your Magento account page, and your Magento Cloud Account page.
+Once successfully logged in, you may submit a support ticket using the Help Center start page, your Magento Account page, and your Magento Cloud Account page.

 <h4 id="submit-ticket-help-center-start-page">Help Center start page</h4>